Frequently Asked Questions

 During the face-to-face aspect of the course, we will monitor all delegates’ progress and give feedback.
-If we have any doubts about whether we can certify someone, we will discuss this with that person privately during the course and agree how best to assist them to reach the required standard.
+If by some chance we have any doubts about whether we can certify someone, we will discuss this with that person privately during the course and agree how best to assist them to reach the required standard.
 In the rare cases that someone does not meet the standards, we will suggest specific tasks to be completed after the course to assist them in demonstrating to us that they have reached the necessary standards at some agreed point in the future.
 This will almost certainly be done at no additional cost to the delegate.

 There are various definitions of ‘Coaching’.
 A search on the website of organisations such as The Association for Coaching, ICF, EMCC will show various similar definitions.
 Whilst we believe that NLP is an extremely useful tool when coaching, it is not the same as coaching.
 Because NLP can be used in many areas (for example workplace, sport, health, education, psychotherapy), sometimes its scope is outside that of coaching.
 Also, there are significant coaching skills which are not taught on the majority of NLP courses available in the marketplace.
-We cover them on our NLP courses and our 2 day Core Coaching Skills course.
+We cover these skills on our NLP courses and our 2-day Core Coaching Skills course.